 The Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI) guarantees the protective presence of international observers in fragile communities on the West Bank including East Jerusalem.
 Monitoring developments in the occupied territories and reporting human rights violations brings extra protection.
 Key principles of the programme are: nonviolence, monitoring of human rights violations, protective presence, standing with local peace and human rights groups, advocacy, and principled impartiality.

 The participation of young Palestinians in the political process that directly impact their lives is crucial.
 On the West Bank, PAX works with the Palestinian Center for Peace and Democracy (PCPD) on issues like promoting gender equality, preparing young Palestinians to participating in election campaigns and municipal councils, and holding municipalities accountable for their policies and promises of inclusive politics.

 Palestinian society is religiously diverse.
 Freedom of religion and belief promotes tolerance, protects the space to exercise religion or belief in worship, teaching, practice and observance, as well as the right to have no religion or to have non-religious beliefs protected.
-Together with PCPD, PAX seeks to ensure this freedom within the broader framework of respect for basic human rights.
+Within the regional Musawat-program PAX, together with PCPD, seeks to ensure this freedom within the broader framework of respect for basic human rights.

 PAX works with progressive, pro-peace, and pro-justice voices on all sides.
 Together with MITVIM the Israeli Institute for Regional Foreign Policies and the German Institute for International and Security Affairs, PAX published the report Divided and Divisive analysing the current dynamics and challenges of the relations between the European Union and Israel.